tiiuae/Falcon-H1/README.md

 1. 🏆 We compare the performance of each **Falcon-H1** model against the strongest models not only with the same size but also twice their size.
 2. 📈 We show that Falcon-H1 models achieve state-of-the-art performance in most benchmarks (reasoning, maths, coding, in-context learning, and more), outperforming some closed source models like gpt-4o-mini in coding, reasoning and instruction following related tasks.

-The blog post also features a dedicated section comparing Falcon-H1's inference speed to both attention-free and attention-based models, across a wide range of sequence lengths and batch sizes.
+The blog post also features a dedicated section comparing Falcon-H1's inference speed to leading attention-based models, across a wide range of sequence lengths, prefillinng and generation scenarios.

 ---